weisenberg/causal-gym-intersection/README.md

 ## Environments

-### 1. SimpleCausalIntersection-v0 (New & Recommended)
+### 1. SimpleCausalIntersection-v0 (Curved Road Edition)
-A simplified, "infinite" vertical road environment designed for faster training and clear causal analysis.
+A procedural "infinite" spline-based road environment designed for robust driving and causal reasoning.
-- **Goal**: Drive as far north/south as possible without crashing.
+- **Goal**: Drive as far as possible along the curved lane without crashing or violating traffic rules.
 - **Features**:
-  - **Infinite Road**: The road extends indefinitely (visually loops/extends), allowing for long-distance driving.
-  - **Randomized Layout**: At each reset, the road's rotation and position are randomized, forcing the agent to generalize rather than memorize coordinates.
-  - **Randomized Spawn**: Agent spawns with a random heading offset ($\pm 28^\circ$), requiring immediate steering correction.
-  - **Discrete Actions**: Simplified action space (Idle, Accelerate, Brake, Left, Right).
-  - **Spurious Correlations**: Visual features like NPC car color and size can be randomized to test agent robustness against non-causal factors.
+  - **Procedural Spline Road**: The road is generated using splines, creating challenging curves instead of a straight line.
+  - **Infinite Runner**: When the agent reaches the end, it is teleported back to the start (preserving momentum) for continuous training.
+  - **Periodic Traffic Lights**: Implemented at fixed waypoints (Indices 100, 300).
+    - **State Machine**: Cycles through Green -> Yellow -> Red.
+    - **Penalties**: Running a Red Light results in a severe penalty (-50.0) and immediate episode termination.
+    - **Pedestrian Sync**: Pedestrians only attempt to cross the road when the traffic light is Red for vehicles.
+  - **Dynamic Physics**: Lidar range and braking efficiency are affected by the environment's `temperature` (Causal Confounder).
+  - **Observation Space**: 107-dimensional vector including:
+    - Agent State (Vel, Heading, CTE)
+    - **Lidar**: 8 Rays with dynamic range (visualized in Yellow/Red).
+    - **Traffic Light**: One-hot encoding (Green/Yellow/Red) + Distance to next light.
+    - Nearby Entities (NPCs, Pedestrians).

 ### 2. UrbanCausalIntersection-v0
 The original complex environment with a 4-way intersection.